FlipsideCrypto/flow-models/models/descriptions/address.md

 {% docs address %}

-The on-chain address.
-See more in the Flow docs on accounts and addresses: https://developers.flow.com/build/basics/accounts and https://developers.flow.com/evm/accounts
+The unique on-chain address representing an account or contract on the Flow blockchain.
+Data type: STRING.
+Addresses are used to identify participants, contracts, and assets in all Flow transactions and events.
+Example: '0x1cf0e2f2f715450'.
+Used for joins, analytics, and entity mapping.
+For more details, see [Flow Accounts and Addresses](https://developers.flow.com/build/basics/accounts).
 {% enddocs %}